wangxu0/bloomfilter/README.md

 # bloomfilter

 An empty Bloom filter is a bit array of m bits, all set to 0.
 There must also be hashNumber different hash functions defined, each of which maps or hashes some set element to one of the m array positions, generating a uniform random distribution.
-Typically, hashNumber is a constant, much smaller than m, which is proportional to the number of elements to be added; the precise choice of hashNumber and the constant of proportionality of m are determined by the intended false positive probability of the filter.
+Typically, hashNumber is a constant, much smaller than m, which is proportional to the number of elements to be added; the precise choice of hashNumber and the constant of proportionality of m are determined by the intended false positive probability of the filter.</br>
-If you are not familiar with it, you can refer to [Wikipedia's detailed analysis](https://en.wikipedia.org/wiki/Bloom_filter).
+If you are not familiar with it, you can refer to [Wikipedia's detailed analysis](https://en.wikipedia.org/wiki/Bloom_filter).</br>
+If you use python, you can refer to the [bloomfilter written in python](https://github.com/wxisme/py-bloomfilter)

 ## Overview